jaysonmendoza/jaysonmendoza.github.io/_projects/Autonomous Tennis Ball Retrieval Robot/index.md

 The shuttle moves the ball laterally across a six-foot span and releases it into a shallow tray.
 At no point does the mechanism make contact with the tray or operator.
 The entire operation completes within 30 seconds and is capable of resetting for an additional transfer cycle if needed.

+## Performance Constraints

+- Ball must freefall at least 2 feet before contact
+- Tray must be 6 feet from the ball’s release point
+- No part of the mechanism can start within 1 foot of the tray
+- Mechanism must not touch the tray, person, or floor outside its footprint
+- Entire cycle must complete in under 30 seconds

 ## Simulation-Driven Reinforcement

 SolidWorks Simulation was used to analyze stress distribution on the ramp during ball impact.
 Loads were applied at the impact zone, and fixed supports were placed at bolt hole locations.
 The von Mises analysis showed stress concentrations at the top and bottom edges of the ramp.
 To address this, vertical ribs were added to both sides, increasing stiffness and preventing deformation during repeated impacts.